TiagoRodrigues1/tiago.dev/README.md

 - [ ] Fix weird bug, not being able to select bookmarks on side bar
 - [x] SideBar style selected should be white
 - [x] Change the color of the selected text
+- [ ] maybe skeleton in the bookmark list